 When looking at the princesses in chronological order of their film's release date (see timeline below) there are five categories that begin to emerge based on the character's objective.
 I've given each category a name to help distinguish them.

-- The Bystanders
+1. The Bystanders

-The traditional princess who relies on her prince to come and save her, but is content to spend her time caring for others until that time arrives. - The OutcastsThese characters feel out of place in the society they are born into and take steps to better their situation but ultimately rely on their prince to remove them from it.
+2. The OutcastsThese characters feel out of place in the society they are born into and take steps to better their situation but ultimately rely on their prince to remove them from it.

-- The Warriors
+3. The Warriors

-These women are similar to the Outcasts in that they do not feel they fit into the roles their society expects of them, but rather than depending on a prince to save them they take matters into their own hands and save themselves. - The Partners
+These women are similar to the Outcasts in that they do not feel they fit into the roles their society expects of them, but rather than depending on a prince to save them they take matters into their own hands and save themselves.

-These characters focus on finding a balance between female empowerment and independence while still recognizing the significance of working with the prince in a true partnership. - The SistersThis is the newest and perhaps the most interesting category as it is the only one in which the focus is not on the relationship between the princess and her prince, but rather on her relationship to a significant female in her life.
+5. The SistersThis is the newest and perhaps the most interesting category as it is the only one in which the focus is not on the relationship between the princess and her prince, but rather on her relationship to a significant female in her life.

 To be specific I am referring to Prince Florian (aka The Prince) of Snow White and the Seven Dwarfs, Prince Henry (aka Prince Charming) of Cinderella, Prince Phillip of Sleeping Beauty, Prince Eric of The Little Mermaid, Prince Adam (aka The Beast) of Beauty and the Beast, Aladdin (aka Prince Ali Ababwa) of Aladdin, John Smith of Pocahontas, Captain Li Shang of Mulan, Prince Naveen of The Princess and the Frog, Flynn Rider of Tangled, and Merida's three would-be suitors in Brave.